Post

 3. torchrun: The launcher utility to manage processes.

 One interesting hurdle was verifying DDP logic on a single local GPU.
-I learned that you can use the gloo backend (CPU-based) with torchrun --nproc_per_node=1 to simulate the distributed environment locally before deploying to the expensive cluster.
+I learned that you can use the gloo backend with torchrun --nproc_per_node=1 to simulate the distributed environment locally before deploying to the expensive cluster.

 1